-A. PMGAA shall award contracts only to responsible vendors possessing the ability to perform successfully under the terms and conditions of a proposed procurement.
-Consideration will be given to such matters as vendor integrity, compliance with public policy, record of past performance, and financial and technical resources.
+A. PMGAA shall award contracts only to responsible Offerors that possess the ability to perform successfully under the terms and conditions of a proposed procurement.
+PMGAA will consider Offeror integrity, public policy, past performance record, financial and technical resources and, for federal procurements, compliance and proper classification of employees (see the Fair Labor Standards Act, 29 U.S.C.
+201, chapter 8), when conducting a procurement transaction.
 Solicitation documents shall outline additional requirements for award considered by PMGAA.

-B. PMGAA will conduct all procurement transactions in a manner providing full and open competition consistent with the standards of this policy.
+B. PMGAA will conduct all procurement transactions in a manner providing full and open competition and that is consistent with the standards of this policy.